smylmrz/smylmrz/README.md

-### Hi there 🖖
+### Hey, you! 🖖

-I'm a Front-end Developer based in Baku, Azerbijan.
+Looks like something caught your attetion.
+Well, in that case, I'm a Front-end Developer based in Baku, Azerbijan.

 #### Hot 🔥